MicrosoftDocs/sdk-api/sdk-api-src/content/control/nf-control-iamstats-getvaluebyindex.md

 The caller must free the string returned in <i>szName</i>, by calling the <b>SysFreeString</b> function.

-To get the number of statistics, call <a href="https://docs.microsoft.com/windows/desktop/api/control/nf-control-iamstats-get_count">IAMStats::get_Count</a>.
-To get the index of a particular statistic, call <a href="https://docs.microsoft.com/previous-versions/windows/desktop/api/control/nf-control-iamstats-getindex">IAMStats::GetIndex</a>.
+To get the number of statistics, call [IAMStats::GetIndex](https://docs.microsoft.com/windows/desktop/api/control/nf-control-iamstats-getindex).